A Step Ahead Foundation of East Tennessee

 Provides excellent and compassionate services for victims and survivors of sexual violence in their healing journey, and works to eliminate sexual violence in our communities through education and social change.

-Provides free well woman exams (breast exams and cervical cancer screenings), STI testing and treatment for women, pregnancy testing, ultrasound imaging, parenting classes for first-time moms, and one-on-one mentoring.
+Provides free well woman exams (breast exams and cervical cancer screenings), STI testing and treatment, pregnancy testing, ultrasound imaging, parenting classes for first-time moms, and dad classes.
 All services are free and confidential.
-Within walking distance to most of campus (2700 Painter Avenue, Knox, TN 37919).
-Hope Resource Center is open from 9 to 5 pm Monday-Thursday and 9-1 on Fridays.
-Appointments recommended.
-865-525-4673.
+Within walking distance to most of campus (2700 Painter Avenue Knox, TN 37919).
+Hope Resource Center is open from 9 to 5 Monday through Thursday, and 9-1 on Fridays.

 The University of Tennessee Medical Center